What is Appendicitis and What Causes It?

 Inflammation of the appendix is a very frequent infirmity at any age.
-In the majority of cases, surgical intervention is needed in order to remove this little segment that “sticks out” from the large intestine and is found very close to the small intestine.
+Surgical intervention is necessary to remove this little segment that “sticks out” from the large intestine.
+It is also very close to the small intestine.
 Keep reading to learn more about this condition: what is appendicitis and why does it occur?

 What is appendicitis and what does the appendix do?

 Many people say that the appendix has no useful purpose and thus the decision of doctors is to remove it when it begins to be a bother.
-But this small organ does have functions related to the immunological system, although it’s not considered essential.
+But this small organ does have functions related to the immunological system, although they are not essential.
 It forms a part of the overall harmony and good functioning of the body, and therefore should not be easily discounted.
-As they say, “it’s there for a reason.”
+Some people may say that “it’s there for a reason”.

 But what is appendicitis?
 It is when the appendix becomes inflamed for unknown reasons.
 Some relate this inflammation with a poor diet or with tension and stress.
-However, nothing has been proven scientifically, especially when very little children are the ones affected.
+However, there is no scientific proof of this.
+Especially because little children are the ones most affected.

-This pathology is dangerous because, if it is not treated in time, it can perforate the appendix and cause part of the intestinal content to leak out into the body.
-The harmful substances, toxins and negative bacteria are dispersed throughout the abdomen.
-This condition is called peritonitis and is very serious since it can cause a dangerous infection and even death.
+This pathology is dangerous because, if not treated in time, it can perforate the appendix.
+This causes part of the intestinal content to leak out into the body.
+The harmful substances, toxins, and negative bacteria are dispersed throughout the abdomen.
+This is peritonitis and it is very serious because it can cause a dangerous infection and even death.

-If it is a woman who suffers from peritonitis, it can infect her ovaries and Fallopian tubes and even cause infertility.
+If it’s a woman who suffers from peritonitis, it can infect her ovaries and Fallopian tubes and even cause infertility.

 How to detect an inflamed appendix

-There are some symptoms that are very characteristic and others that are shared with other diseases, therefore, it is necessary to pay close attention in order to avoid a misdiagnosis that could make the situation worse if the appendix were to burst.
+There are some characteristic symptoms and others that are common with other diseases.
+Therefore, it is necessary to pay close attention in order to avoid a misdiagnosis.
+This could make the situation worse if the appendix were to burst.
 Not all patients experience the same symptoms, nor do they have all the symptoms at once.
 Some of the most frequent are: